cloudops/ReLVHDoISCSISR/README.md

 # make
 ```

-This will generate `ReLVHDoISCSISR.iso` which contains the supplimental pack.
+This will generate `ReLVHDoISCSISR.iso` which contains the supplemental pack.
 Install it by attaching the ISO to Xenserver DOM0 and running the install
 script present in it.

 ## Testing

-We have tested this on Xenserver 6.5 with Soldfire and Equalogic as the storage
+We have tested this on Xenserver 6.5 with Solidfire and Equalogic as the storage
 backends.

 ## Example